satyajit-bagchi/articles/phone_data_to_ros/README.md

 # Using your smartphone as a sensor suite for playing around in ROS

+After seeing all these cool developments and results coming out in the  Autonomous driving space - Computer vision/Sensor fusion/Object tracking space, I wanted to play around with some of these algorithms, and hopefully recreate some of the results.
+But I don't have an autonomous car lying around my apartment (yet), and doing object tracking with a webcam is to be honest, kind of lame.
+So...I started to look around for alternatives.

-I wanted to share something I recently found to be possible and just a really cool tool to know about.
-Thats to make your smartphone publish its sensor data as ros nodes.
+I wanted to share something really cool I recently found to be possible: Making your smartphone publish its sensor data as ROS nodes.

-After failing twice, I finally got this thing to work, and I felt sharing this would be a lot of help to a lot of students, hobbyists and lab inhabitants out there.
+After failing twice, I finally got this thing to work and to be frank, I didn't do much.
+I just went through a bunch of outdated information, discouraging comments, forum posts, and a couple of unsuccessful attempts.
+Easy.

-To be frank, I didn't do much.
-But when trying to do this, I had to go through a lot of unupdated information and discouraging comments and forum posts mentioning that this doesn't work anymore.
-And after getting this to work after failing twice or thrice, I felt publishing this would be a value addition to any hackers out there.
+I am sharing this information with the hope that this might be of help to any fellow hackers, students, hobbyists, or lab inhabitants out there.

 ## Prerequisites